Renovation planning, on the go

 Save to Qanvast Board

-Although you may have heard of it or even seen it in one of our home tours, microcement isn’t a material that’s widely seen in Singapore houses (at least, not at this point), but we believe it has potential to grow in popularity because of its many upsides – chief of all, its ability to mimic the look and feel of real cement, sans maintenance woes like cracks and flaky surfaces.
+Although you may have heard of it or even seen it in one of our home tours, microcement has grown in popularity over the years.
+And we totally get it – after all, it has many upsides, with the most prominent one being its ability to mimic the look and feel of real cement, sans maintenance woes like cracks and flaky surfaces.

 1. Microcement is a highly versatile material that can be applied to all kinds of surfaces